ldpercy/year-clock/task/wheel clock.md

 There's definitely space for it somewhere, but not for this theme.
 I'm tempted to stash the current version or copy it away somewhere though - if I wind this a long way back and squash merge it's going to be unrecoverable if i want to look at it later on.

+This current version would be better off as an abstract space/alien theme